-Swap horizontal and vertical axes: Check this box to exchange the x and y axes, so that x axis is vertical and y axis is horizontal.
+Swap horizontal and vertical: Check this box to exchange the x and y axes, so that x axis is vertical and y axis is horizontal.
 If x values are discrete with long labels, swapping axes gives a more easily legible bar graph.

-3-D effects: Check to use three-dimensional style to view graphs. for bar graph line style, it will offer the choice of Box or Cylindrical shapes for the bars.
+3D effects: Check to use three-dimensional style to view graphs.
+For a bar graph line style, it offers the choice of Box or Cylindrical shapes for the bars.

 Line style settings: Displays when you select a line style showing lines.

 - Area fill: Check to fill in the area beneath each line with a solid color.
-If there are multiple lines, the Graph will have a Key index.
-The fill areas are drawn from last to first element of the Key index -- which works well if the y values are sorted from smallest to largest over the key index.
-Otherwise, some values will obscure others.
+If there are multiple lines, the graph has a key index.
+It draws the fill areas from last to first element of the key index, which works well if the y values are sorted from smallest to largest over the key index.
+Otherwise, later values obscure earlier ones.
+Here’s an example.

 - Transparency: Drag the cursor to change transparency of fill colors between opaque and transparent.
-Some transparency lets you see fill lines and areas that might be behind others.
+Transparency lets you see fill lines and areas that would otherwise be obscured behind others.

 - Line thickness: Select the thickness of lines to display.
-(Does not apply for styles without lines.)
+(Only for styles that show lines.)

-- Use separate color/symbol keys: Check if to get two key indexes, one indicated by color and the second by symbol type or size.
+- Use separate color/symbol keys: Check to display two key index roles, one indicated by color and the other by symbol type or size.

 - Allow variable symbol size: Check to have the size of symbols vary with their value.